SmritiSrinivas3/text_summarizer/README.md

 Text Summarizer made using Phi3 model.
 Frontend is made with Streamlit, Backend with flask.
 Ollama is used to run the language model [Phi3](https://ollama.com/library/phi3)

 ## Set up
- - Clone the repository using `https://github.com/SmritiSrinivas3/text_summarizer.git`
+ - Clone the repository using `git clone https://github.com/SmritiSrinivas3/text_summarizer.git`

 ### Frontend
  - Install streamlit using `pip install streamlit`